dolthub/dolt/README.md

 <br>

-## Talk
+## Contact Us

+Interested in using Noms?
+Awesome!
+We would be happy to work with you to help understand whether Noms is a fit for your problem, or even to prioritize work that you need.

-If you'd like to use Noms for something, we'd love to hear from you.
-Contact us at [noms@attic.io](mailto:noms@attic.io) or via:
+Reach out at [noms@attic.io](mailto:noms@attic.io) or via:

 - [Slack](http://slack.noms.io)
 - [Mailing List](https://groups.google.com/forum/#!forum/nomsdb)